Emese92/piehole/README.md

 # Piehole

-This is a Recipe sharing website.
+This is a recipe sharing website.
 Users can search and find recipes they want.
-They can create a profile and add their recipes, like and save others, and comment under posts.
+They can create a profile and add their recipes, like and save others', and comment under posts.

 The deployed link can be found [here](https://piehole-react.herokuapp.com/)